 Then enjoy the change of seasons.
-Sorry guys, everything has a season.
+Sorry boys, everything has a season.
 Let’s plant some tomatoes or corn or melons here.
 Go grab an apricot or a nectarine to snack on.

-Yes, it was cool that you got the peas to climb up the sunflowers.
+Yes, yes, it was cool that you got the peas to climb up the sunflowers.